BCAAs & EAAs: Do You Actually Need Them?

 • When total protein intake is adequate, BCAAs add minimal benefit

-• EAAs outperform BCAAs for muscle protein synthesis
+• EAAs outperform BCAAs because they supply the full substrate needed for muscle building

 Key Study: Jackman et al. (2017)